Welsh Cawl is an easy lamb and vegetable soup or stew, simply cooked with clean & simple flavours, my version scales the dish down to feed 4.

 - 1 Small (1-2 Cups) Leek

-- Heat a medium pan (20cm) over a medium high heat and when hot add the butter.
+- Heat a medium saucepan (20cm or 8") over a medium high heat and when hot add the butter.

 - When the butter foams season the lamb with the salt and add it to the butter and cook for 3-4 minutes.
 The idea is to just get the juices flowing and flavour the butter rather than colour the lamb.

 - Add the onion and cook for 5 minutes to begin to soften.

 - Add the potatoes, Swede and carrot then pour over the stock and bring to a boil.

 - Pop on a lid and reduce the heat so that the soup sits at a gentle simmer, then cook for 60 minutes.

 - Cut the leek into 0.5-1cm (¼-½") thick coins and add them to the soup and cook for another 20 minutes.